FAQ ABOUT HOLY NAME OF MARY

 WHAT IS YOUR PARISH MISSION?

-We are the diverse people of God walking in the affirming love of the fruit of Mary's womb, Jesus Christ.
+Our mission is to embrace the diverse community of God, guided by the love embodied in the fruit of the Virgin Mary’s womb, Jesus Christ.

 what is your STATEMENT of inclusion?